EnzymeAdvG/ureyes/README.md

 ## Installation guide

-In order to install and test the project in your own machine you will need node-red installed.
+In order to download and test the project in your own machine you will need node-red installed.
 You can follow the [official documentation](https://nodered.org/docs/getting-started/local).

 Once installed you should clone the project in a directory of your choice with:
 ```